MaxPiLab/handson-iot-raspberrypi/doc/linux_basic.md

 **chown**

 Changes the user and/or group that owns a file.
-It normally needs to be run as root using sudo (SuperUser Do) e.g. sudo chown pi: root *filename* will change the owner to pi and the group to root.
+It normally needs to be run as root using sudo (SuperUser Do) e.g. sudo chown pi:root *filename* will change the owner to pi and the group to root.

 **ssh**